srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 Such a set-up requires two X3xx series USRPs and 2 Linux PCS.

 It is recommended to use an `X3xx series USRP <https://www.ettus.com/product-categories/usrp-x-series/>`_ with a `UBX Daughterboard <https://www.ettus.com/all-products/ubx40/>`_.
-Any other RF-hardware used must support dual channel Tx and Rx, with an RF chain for each.
-Otherwise, srsRAN will not be able to configure the radio correctly due to hardware limitations.
+Other RF hardware featuring dual channel Tx and Rx with independent RF chains may also be supported.

 Network Configuration
 *********************

 Changes need to be made to the configuration files of srsUE and srsENB.
-These changes will be to reflect the use of ZMQ and also to enable the NSA gNB cell.
-No changes are required for the srsEPC configuration, this should work out-of-the-box as we are not straying from the defualt settings.
+These changes enable the use of ZMQ and also enable the 5G NSA carrier in srsENB.
+No srsEPC configuration changes are required.

-The config files used have been attached here for users to download.
-These contain only the key parts needed for this set-up.
-All changes made are outlined in the following sections.
+Example config files used in this note are available for download.
+Only modified configs are included here, default configs can be used elsewhere.
+All changes are outlined in the following sections.

 	* :download:`ue.conf<.configs/ue_example.conf>`
 	* :download:`enb.conf<.configs/enb_example.conf>`